Floer theory and reduced cohomology on open manifolds: Computations and applications

 \begin{proof}[Proof of Theorem \ref{lmNearbyEx}] Let $H:M\to\R$ be a proper smooth function such that $H^{-1}(-\infty,0)=K$.
 Suppose there is a $\delta>0$ such that the flow of $H$ on $H^{-1}(0,\delta)$ has no periodic orbits representing $\alpha$ in the first part or contractible in the second.
 We may assume without loss of generality that $H$ has sufficiently small Hessian everywhere so that the only periodic orbits are critical points.
 Let $h_n:\R\to\R$ be a monotone function constructed inductively so that $-\frac1{n}<h_n(x)<0$ for $x\in(-\infty,a]$, $h_n(x)=x+n$ on $(a+\delta/n,\infty)$ and $h_n(x)\geq h_{n-1}(x)$ everywhere.
 Let $H_n=h_n\circ H$.
 Note that by our assumption the only periodic orbits of $H_n$ are critical points, or, in the first part, periodic orbits not representing $\alpha$.
 We have that $H_n$ converges in a monotone way to $H_K$.
 So, by Lemma~\ref{lmchTruncIsom},

 The first part of the theorem now follows since the complex $\widehat{SC}^{*,\alpha}(\{H_n\})$ computing $SH^{*,\alpha}(M|K)$ is the zero complex.
 We prove the second part.
 We claim that for any $n$ any $-\infty<a<b$, and any $x\in HF^*_{[a,b)}(H_n;\K)$ supported on critical points lying outside of $K$, there is an $n'$ such that $x\mapsto 0$ in $HF^*_{[a,b)}(H_{n'};\K)$.
-Indeed, if we choose sufficiently generic almost complex structures we may assume that the for any triple of integers $m,n_1,n_2$ we have that the any simple Floer trajectory in the differential of $\frac1mH_{n_i}$ or in the continuation map $CF^*(\frac1m H_{n_1})\to CF^*(\frac1m H_{n_2})$ is of the expected dimension.
-By a standard argument in Floer theory all the solutions are time independent.
-Any such trajectory is gradient like for $H$, so if it emanates from a critical point outside of $K$ it remains outside of $K$.
-Moreover, the action difference is just the difference in the value of $H$ which is at least $n_2-n_1$.
-Thus, if $n_2-n_1>\val(x)-a$ then $x$ will map to $0$ in $HF^*_{[a,b)}(H_{n_2};\K)$.
-By similar reasoning, if $x$ is supported in $K$, it will map to itself under the obvious identification of critical points of $H_{n_i}$ with those of $H$.
-The claim follows. \end{proof} \begin{proof}[Proof of Theorem~\ref{tmNearbyEx0}\ref{NearbyEx1}]
+Indeed, if we choose sufficiently generic time independent almost complex structures we may assume that for any triple of integers $m,n_1,n_2$ we have that any simple Floer trajectory in the differential of $CF^*(\frac1mH_{n_i})$ or in the continuation map $CF^*(\frac1m H_{n_1})\to CF^*(\frac1m H_{n_2})$ is of the expected dimension.
+By a standard argument in Floer theory \cite{HoferSalamon} all the solutions are time independent.
+Namely, since the Floer data and the asymptotic data are all time independent, a solution $\tilde{u}$ is either time independent as well, or part of a non-trivial $S^1$ family of solutions.
+In the latter case $\tilde{u}$ is an $m$-fold cover of a simple time dependent solution $u$ associated a Hamiltonians $\frac1{m}H_{n_i}$ which also appears in an $S^1$ family and thus not of the expected dimension, contradicting the assumption.
+Any time independent trajectory is gradient like for $H$.
+So if it emanates from a critical point outside of $K$ it remains outside of $K$.
+Moreover, the action difference for a continuation trajectory going from a critical point $x_1$ of $H_{n_1}$ to a critical point $x_2$ of $H_{n_2}$, both lying outside of $K$, is just

-Let $H$ be a Hamiltonian with a gap near $H^{-1}(0)$ by subtracting a small enough constant we may assume that the gap is of the of form $(0,\delta)$.
-Let $H_n$ be any Hamiltonian as in the proof of the Theorem~\ref{lmNearbyEx}.
-Then the map $\overline{HF}^*(H)\to \widehat{SH}^*_{univ}(M|K)$ does not vanish.
-Considering the commutative triangle